Selling volatility is among the highest-risk trading strategies.

 This was a good thing for the economy.
 But such numbers are not necessarily a good thing for the markets.

 This was interpreted by the market that the Fed would hike interest rates faster than was discounted into the curve.
 This term structure of interest rates is always baked into the prices of all financial assets.
-This is true for bonds, stocks, real estate, private equity, and so on.
-When this goes higher, holding all else equal, the prices of financial assets fall due to the present value effect.

 Accordingly, we saw a little bit of a correction in asset prices and the short volatility trade was whiplashed.